ucldc/ucldc-docs/docs/dams/organization.md

 ### Project folders

 Our shared DAMS makes heavy use of something called project folders.
-Projects folders are the building blocks for organizing digital objects in the DAMS.
+Project folders are the building blocks for organizing digital objects in the DAMS.

 We anticipate that a common way of using folders will be to organize digital objects into collections.
 Collections might be defined by provenance (as in the case of many archival collections), by topic, or by other characteristics determined by your library.
 We have demonstrated this use of the project folder with the existing collections we've pre-loaded into the DAMS.
 You'll notice that for each existing collection, we have created a project folder with the same name of the collection, and all of the digital objects in that collection are contained within the corresponding folder.